yenceesanjeev/saasgeneralist.github.io/_posts/blogs/2021-01-03-the-product-engagement-manager.md

 ---
 layout: post
-title:  Product Engagement Maturity Index
+title:  Product Experience Maturity Index
 date:   2021-01-04
-image:  /images/prodengage/product-engagement-maturity-index.png
+image:  /images/prodengage/product-experience-maturity-index.png
 tags:   [Product]
-permalink: /post/the-product-engagement-maturity-index
+permalink: /post/the-product-experience-maturity-index
 categories: blog
-description: SaaS products don't need writers.
-It needs engagement managers.
+description: The Product Experience Maturity Index is a five level index that shows you how to better your product experience.
 ---
 We no longer build complicated products.
 We build complex products.
 Let me explain.